JSONScript/jsonscript-js/README.md

 In the example above the second request is sent in parallel, without waiting for the response from the first request.

+## API

+##### new JSONScript(Object options) -&gt; Object

+Create JSONScript interpreter instance.

+##### .validate(Any script) -&gt; Boolean

+Validate script.
+This method is called automatically before the script is evaluated.

+##### .evaluate(Any script, Any data) -&gt; Promise<Any>

+Evaluate script.
+Returns Promise that resolves to the script evaluation result or rejects in case of validation or executor error.

+##### .addExecutor(String name, Function|Object executor)

+Add executor to the interpreter.
+Can be an object or a function with methods.

+##### .addInstruction(Object definition, Function func)

+Define JSONScript instruction.
+Core instructions are added using this method too.

+`definition` should be valid according to the [instruction schema](http://www.json-script.com/schema/instruction.json#).

+`func` is the function used to evaluate instruction, it can return:

+- Promise that resolves to the evaluation result
+- instance of Script that can contain:
+  - a script that should be evaluated
+  - a Promise that resolves to a script (for delayed evaluation).

+Class `Script` is available as the property of both the class and the instance of JSONScript interpreter.

+##### .addMacro(Object definition)

+Define macro.
+Core macros are added using this method too.

+`definition` should be valid according to the [macro schema](http://www.json-script.com/schema/macro.json#).

 ## Language

 See [JSONScript language documentation](https://github.com/JSONScript/jsonscript/blob/master/LANGUAGE.md) for more information.